-We do not charge any upfront fee and you do not
+We do not charge any upfront fee to join our books.

 The agency reserves the right to change the fees policy at any time.
 Any changes to the fees policy will be communicated in advance of implementation.

-ALL engagements secured through Phoenix Casting are subject to commission +VAT Background/Extra, Walk-On, Stand-in/Double are subject to 15% commission +VAT Featured roles for TV and Film, Commercials, Photographic, Corporate and Voice-Over are subject to 20% commission + VAT.
+ALL engagements secured through Phoenix Casting are subject to commission +VAT Background/Extra, Walk-On, Stand-in/Double, Featured roles for TV and Film are subject to 15% commission +VAT., Commercials (Online and TV) Photographic, Voice-overs and Corporates are subject to 20% commission + VAT.

 Any buyouts, repeats, royalties and residuals or any further monies accrued from the original engagement are also subject to the above commission rates.